Services for Students |

 All international students on F-1 or J-1 visa attending Webster University in the United States are required to enroll in health insurance coverage through Student Health Services.

-- Upon registration for classes, international students on F-1 and J-1 visas must be enrolled in a health insurance plan through Student Health Services (SHS) with coverage dates that coincides with the dates of the academic term in which they are enrolled.
+• Upon registration for classes, international students on F-1 and J-1 visas will be automatically enrolled in a health insurance plan through Student Health Services (SHS) with coverage dates that coincides with the dates of the academic term in which they are enrolled.

-- International students that are sponsored by their government or by a corporation are exempt from enrollment through SHS.
+• International students that are sponsored by their government or by a corporation may be exempt from enrollment through SHS.
 This exemption is determined by the International Services Director at Webster University.
 Students must contact the International Services department to obtain a waiver from the student health insurance requirement.

 IT Support Center